 The quality of the built environment is important in meeting the vision of LDP2.
-A positive image for East Renfrewshire is vital to encourage investment and to improve the quality of life for our residents and businesses.
 We need to provide well designed sustainable places where everyone can access the facilities and services they need.
 This will be delivered through design and placemaking policies.